AntoniosHadji/goquotemonitor/README.md

 [ ] Intelligently switch between hot and warm quotes as needed
 [ ] Add http server for UI to manage config data
 [ ] Create mechanism to shutdown goroutines instead of just CTRL-C to exit.
+[ ] Clean up tests to work with data in config table
 [X] Current quote parameters are hard coded into the executable.
 [X] Remove other hard coded configuration